 - Hotels: Rui Bravo AI Playa de Palma, Mallorca 3nts $1268

 Tips for Visiting Spain with Kids

 - T10 ticket gives you 10 trips on the subway for a reduced price and you can share the pass among your party if traveling to the same destination.

-- All children under the age of 4 travel for free on the Barcelona metro (this means for one T10 ticket we were able to take 3 trips on the metro because Olivia was free.
+- All children under the age of 4 travel for free on the Barcelona metro (this means for one T10 ticket we were able to take 3 trips on the metro because our daughter was free.

 - Rui Bravo Mallorca is just a block from the beach and promenade it’s a relaxing break from the city and just a short 45min flight from Barcelona.